JoeTomkinson/Xama.JTPorts.AnimatedCircleLoadingView/README.md

 - [x] Apply standard capitalizations across the library as per .Net guidelines.

+- [ ] Fix xml attributes

 - [ ] Replace android 'listeners' with events.

-- [ ] Replace colour implementations to match Xamarin.Android property requirements.
+- [x] Replace colour implementations to match Xamarin.Android property requirements.

 - [ ] Ensure that non-optional parameters are all auto-populated if not supplied for the OO implementation.